corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< /note >}}

 {{< warning >}}
-If you are upgrading from Corda Enterprise 3.x:
+If you are upgrading from Corda Enterprise 3.x follow these steps.
 1. Ensure your node has been upgraded to the latest point release of that distribution.
 See [Upgrade a Corda 3.X Enterprise Node](../3.3/node-operations-upgrading.html#upgrading-a-corda-enterprise-node) for information on upgrading Corda 3.x versions.
 1. Upgrade to Corda Enterprise 4.5.
 1. Upgrade to Corda Enterprise 4.8.